enriicola/Linked-adm-In/README.md

 ## (12) Create an instance of your schema in the selected system ...
 0xmYonyPlGmxOx1je29k25BMOMjEPUrkPXnBJEva7cU
     - [ ] a.
-You can use either an already available dataset or a synthetic one but we encourage the first option (it might be difficult to synthetically generate a relevant dataset for your reference application).
+You can use an already available dataset.
 The dataset should have a reasonable size (few Mb).
     - [ ] b.
 Notice that selected datasets might need to be transformed in order to be used by your application.
 For dataset transformation, you can rely on either data